“Beautiful Destination Property”

 If you are considering a stay at Thornyfield Lodge as part of a multi-stop trip, I would encourage you to make this place the final destination on your trip.
 Any place that you are likely to stay at in Northern England after residing here is likely to be a disappointment.
-We have been happy customers of Sykes Holiday Cottages for years, but this place tops the list of all their managed properties that we have rented by a comfortable margin.
+We have been happy customers of the company that manages this and other properties for years, but this place tops the list of all their properties that we have rented by a comfortable margin.
 It is also amongst the nicest places that we have stayed at in years.
 You may be able to find a place that more fully meets some technical definition of luxury – perhaps the neighboring Thornyfield Barn of the same owners – but I believe that you will be hard pressed to find one that has a better sense of place or value for money.

 The cottage is modestly sized, and the open plan living and dining area felt a little bit smaller in real life than it appeared in the pictures.
 This was not to it’s detriment as it also felt cozier than I had imagined and is certainly ample for a group of four.
 Having the shower room separate from the toilet was a nice plus.
 The two bedrooms were small but tidy and quite sufficient for our needs.
 The right-hand bedroom has more daylight and the one on the left offers an exquisite amount of privacy which highlights the cottage’s best asset: the location.